Amar Sindhu: Activism

-As a human rights and civil society activist Sindhu has been involved in a number of issues including the rights of minorities, women, violence, She has also been a part of fact finding teams.
-As a socialist feminist and women rights activist, she is active, founding and leading member of Women's Action Forum.
-In 2012, she suffered minor injuries when she was shot while traveling to Karachi, Sindhu led the "Aurat Azadi March" (Women's Freedom March) in Sukkur on March 8, 2020 held on Women's Day 2020.
+As a human rights and civil society activist, Sindhu has been involved in a number of issues including the rights of minorities, women, violence.
+She has also been a part of fact-finding teams on human rights issues.
+As a socialist feminist and women's rights activist, she is an active and founding member of Women's Action Forum.
+In 2012, she suffered minor injuries when she was shot while traveling to Karachi, Sindhu led the "Aurat Azadi March" (Women's Freedom March) in Sukkur on March 8, 2020, held on Women's Day 2020.
 Sindhu along with Arfana Mallah started chapter of Women's Action Forum in Hyderabad in 2008.
 Sindhu was inspired by Sabeen Mahmud's T2F in Karachi, and she along with Haseen Shah and Arfana Malah started the "Khanabadosh Writers Cafe" at the Sindh Museum to offer a space where intellectuals and creative people from Hyderabad and other areas of Sindh can engage in intellectual discussions.
 In 2015, she organised the "Ayaz Festival" to celebrate the life of the Sindhi poet Shaikh Ayaz (1923–1997).
 Those who paid homage included veteran politician Rasool Bux Palijo and writer, Noorul Huda Shah.
 In 2015, the Cafe also hosted a tribute to Hassan Mujtaba, a poet and journalist.